How to use an old dial telephone

 Going through the operator and trunk calls

-Where the phone to be connected with was not yet part of subscriber trunk dialling - that is it was still an all numbers code with no letter area code - the number couldn't be dialled directly outside the local area and the connection had to be made via the operator.
+Where the phone to be connected with was not yet part of subscriber trunk dialling - that is still an all numbers code with no letter area code - the number couldn't be dialled directly outside the local area and the connection had to be made via the operator.
 Such calls were called 'long distance' or 'trunk calls'.

 There were, though, other reasons for needing to talk to an operator.
 It was relatively common in the 1940s and 50s because something often went wrong with the call that he or she needed to put right by the operator.
 To call the operator you simply dialled O.